Blacksmoke16/GESI/README.md

     ]
   }
  ```
-   2. Re order the values in the `headers` array to the order you want.
+   2. Re order the objects in the `headers` array to the order you want.
-      * The first value in the array is the first column on the sheet
+      * The first object in the array is the first column on the sheet
+   3. If a header has a `sub_headers` array, the first value in that array is first as well.

 ### Note:  In order to use functions that use new scopes, you will have to re-auth your character(s).